tsunami643/blog/_posts/2018-06-30-ti8-team-guide.md

 **Notable tournament placings** GESC: Thailand Minor champions, 2<sup>nd</sup> place at MDL Changsha Major

 **How did they qualify?** Since this team's formation in Sept.
 2017, there were a whopping thirteen different players to don the VGJ.Storm tag at some point during the season.
-The addition of Resolut1on as the one position was the conclusion, but it's no coincidence that the team with the most American players made it through the NA qualifiers first.
+The addition of Resolut1on as the one position was the conclusion, but *come on*, it's no coincidence that the team with the most American players made it through NA qualifiers in 1<sup>st</sup>.

 **What can we expect?** Jeremy Lin to make his yearly cameo, but now with some actual skin in the game.
+At least I hope so.
+If him and Asa Butterfield move to Fortnite, we're doomed.

-**How to sound smart talking about Storm** "BSJ was ahead of his time."
+**How to sound smart talking about Storm** "BSJ was just ahead of his time."

 **What would success look like?** So many USA chants you'll forget this TI is actually in Canada.